Add Signatures to Jira Issues with Old Street’s New E-Signature App

 • a PDF version of the signed issue, and

-• an audit certificate, which confirms the time and date of the contract’s completion, the details of the parties involved, namely who created it and who signed it, along with their email addresses, device IPs, and signature timestamps.
+• An audit certificate that confirms the time and date of the contract’s completion, the details of the parties involved, namely who

 For extra security, the email contains a link to verify whether the Jira issue is original and has not been tampered with.
 And like External Share, the version of the Jira issue that parties receive to sign is read-only, apart from the ability to add your signature.
-So there’s no way for recipients to change any of the content of the issue.
+So, there’s no way for recipients to change any of the content of the issue.

 Contract Signatures for Jira is available to try for free on the Atlassian Marketplace.
 It’s a new app, so we’d really like to know what people think so we can keep refining and improving it.
-Have a go and let us know!
+Have a go, and let us know!